ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/plot.yaml"]|include }}'

-For more information on how to turn on/off tasks in the worklfow, please see :numref:`Section %s <DefineWorkflow>`.
+For more information on how to turn on/off tasks in the workflow, please see :numref:`Section %s <ConfigTasks>`.

 In the ``task_get_extrn_ics:`` section, add ``USE_USER_STAGED_EXTRN_FILES`` and ``EXTRN_MDL_SOURCE_BASEDIR_ICS``.
 Users will need to adjust the file path to reflect the location of data on their system (see :numref:`Section %s <Data>` for locations on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems).